-On the flip side, the majority may also breach of a fiduciary duty by declaring an unreasonable dividend that depletes the corporation’s cash reserves.
+On the flip side, the majority may also breach their fiduciary duty by declaring an unreasonable dividend that depletes the corporation’s cash reserves.

 A majority may breach its fiduciary duty if it hinders the sale of the corporation inappropriately.
-In other words, it does so without considering, or in frustration of, the liquidity needs of the minority
+The duty is breached if it does so without considering, or in frustration of, the liquidity needs of the minority.

-If a minority shareholder is an employee of the business, she or he may have a reasonable expectation of employment.
+If a minority shareholder is an employee of the business, he may have a reasonable expectation of employment.
 A majority shareholder may breach her or his fiduciary duty by terminating that employee.

 The expression “an ounce of prevention is worth a pound of cure” is apt.

-IMPORTANT: Discussion should happen early, at formation.
+IMPORTANT: Discussion should happen early, preferably at formation.
 Always memorialize these discussions in a written agreement.

 To analogize, think of these discussions as a prenuptial agreement; a business divorce is often similar to a marital divorce.
-A well-drafted partnership, shareholder or operating agreement can prevent—or at least potentially resolve—a deadlock.
+A well-drafted partnership, shareholder or operating agreement can prevent—or even resolve—a deadlock.

 A buy-sell agreement typically obligates the company or remaining its majority owners to purchase the minority’s stock in certain events.
 Negotiating one, however, is often difficult.

 [Editor’s Note: to learn more about buy-sell agreements, read, “The Advantages of a Buy-Sell Agreement for Business Transitions”]